 Use your ButcherBox pork butt to whip up this incredible Instant Pot pulled pork.
-It’s beyond easy to make this comfort food favorite: Simply season, pressure cook, and toss the fork-tender pork with your favorite barbeque sauce.
+It’s beyond easy to make this comfort food favorite: Simply season, pressure cook, and toss the fork-tender pork with your favorite barbecue sauce.
 This recipe even includes a keto-friendly barbeque sauce recipe if you’re trying to keep the carbs low.

-A quick dry rub of cumin, salt, pepper, garlic, and a hefty dose of paprika impart big, bold flavors to your pork butt, while homemade barbeque sauce adds sweetness and tang.
+A quick dry rub of cumin, salt, pepper, garlic, and a hefty dose of paprika impart big, bold flavors to your pork butt, while homemade barbecue sauce adds sweetness and tang.
 This pulled pork comes together in an hour and 15 minutes flat, but you’ll be scrapping the bottom of the pot for this tender pork that tastes like it’s been cooked low and slow for hours.

 Chipotle Orange Pork Loin with Sweet Potatoes and Green Beans